This recipe was made in sponsorship with Hudsonville Ice Cream, thanks for supporting the brands that we love.

 Making this no-bake dessert is pretty simple, it just requires some prep time since it is an ice cream dessert, after all.

 You’ll start with a no-bake cookie crust in cupcake liners, add your ice cream and fillings, then top and decorate them.
 So dang easy!
+We topped them with homemade whipped cream, but this Italian Meringue Buttercream also would be a great addition.

 Karen whipped these ice cream cupcakes up for a celebration for Gavin’s birthday.
 While all 32 candles won’t fit on top, we think the scrumptious taste makes up for it.
 Try it for yourself!